MHC-Datathon/TJ-Team/README.md

-TO begin, we accessed the data via odata from the MTA database site.
+To begin, we accessed the data via odata from the MTA database site.
 Through chunking, we fetched the relevant datasets to use to answer the business questions.
 Since each dataset contains millions of entries, we sampled 1% from each dataset randomly to simplify the computational process while maintaining the integrity of our analysis as each sample would still contain tens of thousands of entries.